KEAYS MEDICAL GROUP (formerly Bayview Medical Clinic)

 - Spiritual journey

-Our goal is to return the patient to her normal and customary activities of living, including work, with 50% reduction in pain and suffering within the core program parameters of 12 to 14 weeks.
+The primary goal is to return the patient to her normal and customary activities of living, including work, with 50% reduction in pain and suffering within the core program parameters of 12 to 14 weeks.